 5. Plan for RMDs

-The SECURE 2.0 Act increased the age at which owners of certain retirement accounts must start taking required minimum distributions (RMDs) from 72 to 73, starting January 1, 2023.
-(Starting in 2033, the age at which RMDs must start pushes back even further to age 75.)
+The SECURE 2.0 Act increased the age at which owners of certain retirement accounts must start taking required minimum distributions (RMDs) from 72 to 73.
+(Starting in 2033, if you were born in 1960 or later, the age at which RMDs must start pushes back even further to age 75.)

 6. Consider a Roth conversion